 Ginger: shown to offer brain cell protection and memory enhancement along with improved circulation, better digestion and reduced inflammation

 Lemon: loaded with vitamins, minerals and disease fighting phytonutrients; aids in stimulating bile flow and liver health-- thus moving toxins out and nutrients in; also high in citric acid which has been shown to bind toxins such as aluminum

 Sea Salt: a good quality sea salt like Jacobsen's or Saltverk (both test low in heavy metals and microplastics) are loaded with electrolytes and trace minerals which help hold the water in your cells.
 I like to rotate these brands to expose myself different mineral profiles and sea sources.
 Jacoben's salt is hand-harvested in Oregon, USA and is delicious!
 Saltverk is hand-harvested in Iceland and is totally amazing and clean tasting!
-Whatever you chose, check purity testing (preferably 3rd party labs) on any salt you choose to be sure there are no heavy metals or additives (like the preservatives and sugar in Morton's table salt).
+Whatever you chose, check purity testing (preferably 3rd party labs) on any salt to be sure there are no heavy metals, microplastics or additives (like the lead, preservatives and sugar in Morton's table salt).
 Or just try one of these good ones listed above!

 When you hydrate regularly in the mornings you may be surprised at how much more alert you feel, how things start to get "regular" and how your moods shift.